 - Education/residency: You must have been resident in Zambia for at least five of the last ten years.

-- Age: You must have reached your 22nd and not have passed your 27th birthday on 1 October 2020, which means you must have been born after 30 September 1993 and on or before 1 October 1998.
+- Age: You must have reached your 22nd and not have passed your 27th birthday on 1 October 2021.

 - Given the very intense international competition for places at the University of Oxford, candidates (with the exception of those studying medicine) will have a greater chance of successful admission to Oxford if they have an Honours degree (or have taken an Honours year) from a University outside Zambia or if they have studied to Masters level within Zambia.
 Please contact your National Secretary if you require further advice.